Truck mix Truck Tralier Truck Truck Truck JCB

 1. It becomes difficult to cast when the thickness of the band is less than 50 mm.

-2. Labour intensive requires skilled labour to apply the necessary bar bending schedule.
+2. It is labour-intensive and requires skilled labour to apply the necessary bar bending schedule.

 Q. What are seismic bands?